VERILY MAGAZINE

 Verily is a women’s fashion and lifestyle website that’s “less of who you should be, more of who you are.”
 Their mission is to empower and inspire women to be the best versions of themselves.

->> SEE ALL OF TAYLOR’S WORK FOR VERILY <<
+>> SEE ALL OF MY WORK FOR VERILY <<

 When I sat down for coffee with Caitlin Cooper and Devyn Simone of Three Day Rule matchmaking, I learned a lot about what makes a successful match.
 Cooper and Simone explain that, contrary to popular belief, getting dates isn’t the challenge for their clients.
 “The issue with most of my clients is not how many dates they’re going on,” Simone told me.
 “It’s that they’re going on dead-end dates where they’re unhappy.
 Often, they lack clarity on the kind of person they actuallywant to be with.”
 Sound familiar?